The US Federal Trade Commission is expected to file a lawsuit to block Amgen's $28.3bn deal to buy Horizon Therapeutics, Reuters reported.

 Essity starts the sale process of a majority stake in Vinda.

-Sweden's Essity has kicked off the sale process for its 52% stake in Hong Kong-based Vinda International, a maker of tissues and diapers, Reuters
+Sweden's Essity has kicked off the sale process for its 52% stake in Hong Kong-based Vinda International, a maker of tissues and diapers, Reuters reported.

 The stake was worth $1.7bn as of May 16's close.
 Interested parties are looking at potential deal structures and an offer for Essity's 52% stake could trigger a buyout of the entire company.